 - Product market fit is yet to be determined.

 While the Time&Material model also gives you the space needed for in-depth research and development, it doesn’t guarantee that you'll work with the same team throughout the project.
-If some specialist does not have enough tasks on your project, he/she can be appointed to some other project.
+If some specialists don’t have enough tasks on your project, they can be appointed to some other project.

 Meanwhile, the advantage of dedicated team model is in its dedication.
 You can be sure that you get an exclusively dedicated team for your project that is not obligated to take up other assignments.
 Well, this is what makes such a team “dedicated”.

 The dedicated team model is suitable for complex long-term projects, which can expand in the future.
-When your idea does not have the product-market fit and needs a discovery stage, the dedicated development team is the way to go.
+When your idea doesn't have the product-market fit and needs a discovery stage, the dedicated development team is the way to go.

 When your idea doesn’t have the product-market fit and needs a discovery stage, the dedicated team is the way to go.
-As the discovery stage lays the backbone for the whole development mechanism of the project.
-Yet, it may take months of tests and interviews to finally settle down.
+As the discovery stage lays the backbone for the whole development mechanism of the project, it may take months of tests and interviews to finally settle down.
 The dedicated team model provides time and resources for you to focus on the discovery stage with no fear of overspending.